 Aligned to the Common Core State Standards, our Geometry course covers the fundamentals of Euclidean Geometry including constructions, transformations, congruence, similarity, right triangle trigonometry, circles, geometric measurement and dimension, and coordinate Geometry.
-Greater emphasis is placed on applications of properties than on formal geometric proofs; however, students are expected to develop a basic beginning understanding of deductive reasoning. that supports a given conjecture.
+Greater emphasis is placed on applications of properties than on formal geometric proofs; however, students are expected to develop a beginning understanding of deductive reasoning.
 This majority 10th grade course incorporates MCAS-style practice throughout the year and students take a formal MCAS practice test.